PrivacyTestDriver/privacytestdriver.github.io/docs/_posts/2023-11-30-exploring-tomorrow-smart-cities.md

 ---
 Now picture this: a city where technology meets urban planning, crafting a world that's not only efficient and sustainable but also tunes into what its residents need.
 This isn't just a dream anymore.
 I recently had the chance to witness this firsthand at the Connected Triangle Summit in Raleigh, NC, on November 9th.

-This event wasn't just another conference; it was a vibrant gathering of minds â-- urban planners, tech gurus, policymakers, and visionaries, all brainstorming on how to weave technology into our cityscapes.
+This event wasn't just another conference; it was a vibrant gathering of minds -- urban planners, tech gurus, policymakers, and visionaries, all brainstorming on how to weave technology into our cityscapes.

 # A Hotbed of Innovative Thoughts